 - Cover and refrigerate for 30 minutes before serving.

-Since this homemade Ranch dressing includes mayonnaise, you need to keep it refrigerated.
+This homemade Ranch dressing includes mayonnaise, so you need to keep it refrigerated.
 Use it within seven days, since it does not contain preservatives.
 (That goes for any recipe you use it in, too.)

-I store ours in a wide mouth Mason jar, but these clear salad dressing bottles are cute, too.
-Just be sure to keep it covered so it stays fresh.
-Also, homemade Ranch dressing doesn’t contain the emulsifying ingredients of the store-bought version, so it may separate in the fridge.
-That’s perfectly normal — just shake it well before use.
+Homemade Ranch dressing doesn’t contain the emulsifying ingredients of the store-bought version, so it may separate in the fridge.
+That’s perfectly normal—just shake it well before use.